denbon05/erc20-indexer/README.md

 # Simple ERC-20 Indexer

-This is an skeleton app that uses the Alchemy SDK rigged to Alchemy's Enhanced APIs in order to display all of an address's ERC-20 token balances.
+This is an skeleton app that uses the Alchemy SDK rigged to Alchemy's Enhanced APIs in order to display all of an address's:

+- ERC-20 token balances;
+- ERC-721 tokens, including a call to any image attached to their metadata;

 ## Set Up